Formulas & Methodology

 Weighted Growth Rate = Σ(Account Balance × Account Growth Rate) / Total Balance

-Monthly Contribution = Annual Salary × 0.15 / 12
+Annual Contribution = Annual Salary × Savings Rate (or fixed amount)

 For each year until retirement:

-Total = (Total + Monthly Contribution × 12) × (1 + Weighted Growth Rate)
+Total = (Total + Annual Contribution) × (1 + Weighted Growth Rate)

 Key Assumptions

-• State income taxes are not included
+• State income taxes are included using simplified flat/top marginal rates

 • Social Security benefits are not available before age 62 and cap at age 70